HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 discuss: 2038
 results: https://docs.google.com/spreadsheets/d/1cgXJrFH02SHPKDGD0AelaXAdB3UI7PIb5dlS0dxVtfY/
 queries: 02_JavaScript
 featured_quote: JavaScript has come a long way from its humble origins as the last of the three web cornerstones—alongside CSS and HTML.
 Today, JavaScript has started to infiltrate a broad spectrum of the technical stack.
-JavaScript is no longer confined to the client-side—it's an increasingly popular choice for build tools and server-side scripting, and is creeping its way into the CDN layer as well thanks to edge computing solutions.
+It is no longer confined to the client-side and it's an increasingly popular choice for build tools and server-side scripting.
+JavaScript is also creeping its way into the CDN layer as well thanks to edge computing solutions.
 featured_stat_1: 1,897ms
 featured_stat_label_1: Median JS main thread time on mobile
 featured_stat_2: 37.22%